renelimonglobant/coding-challenges/README.md

 npm run test
 ```

-it will test all suites at once
+it will test all suites at once.

 If you need to test an specific file, run: